QuantEcon/lecture-dle/_sources/lagrangian_lqdp.md

 +++

-By staring at system {eq}`eq663`, we can infer  identities that shed light on the structure of optimal linear regulator problems, some of which will be useful in [this lecture](https://python-advanced.quantecon.org/dyn_stack.html) when we apply and  extend the methods of this lecture to study Stackelberg and Ramsey problems.
+By staring at system {eq}`eq663`, we can infer  identities that shed light on the structure of optimal linear regulator problems, some of which will be useful in {doc}`this lecture <dps:dyn_stack>` when we apply and  extend the methods of this lecture to study Stackelberg and Ramsey problems.

 First, note that the first block of equation system {eq}`eq663` asserts that when  $\mu_{t+1} = P x_{t+1}$, then